apohllo/ror-tasks/task-3/Readme.md

 modules to extract methods that might be attached to many classes.
 We will discuss this techniques in the following section.

-## Testing and implementation techniques
+## Use OOP techniques

 ### delegation

 Delegation is a technique beloved by bosses - don't do anything yourself.
-Delegate it to your ...
+Delegate it to your subordinate.
 Switching back to programming this means that you pass the message that you don't understand or are not willing to understand to some of your collaborators.
 Usually these collaborators are the objects that are properties of the object in question.
 But they might be constructed just in